khiga8/kate-website/content/blog/sep2020-advice/index.md

 ---
 title: Advice to my past self and anyone experiencing self-doubt early in their career
 description: Reflecting on two years as a software engineer
-date: '2020-09-13'
+date: "2020-09-13"
 tags: career, reflection
 ---

 [Originally posted on DEV](https://dev.to/kateh/advice-to-my-past-self-and-anyone-starting-their-career-1fmd)

-*"Everyone else knows so much more than I do."*
+_"Everyone else knows so much more than I do."_

-*"What value do I bring to the team?"*
+_"What value do I bring to the team?"_

-*"Am I enough?"*
+_"Am I enough?"_

-*"Do I belong?"*
+_"Do I belong?"_

-*******
+---

 These are all thoughts that have pervaded my mind at one point or another.
-These feelings of doubt, of not knowing enough, of being an *imposter*, are extremely prevalent amongst those starting out in tech— especially amongst those who are underrepresented or come from non-traditional backgrounds.
+These feelings of doubt, of not knowing enough, of being an _imposter_, are extremely prevalent amongst those starting out in tech— especially amongst those who are underrepresented or come from non-traditional backgrounds.

 Personally, I minored in computer science, but even throughout my computer science courses, I've had a creeping feeling that I didn't quite belong or "fit the mold" of a software engineer, whatever that meant!